Remains of Aspen Colliery, Church

 The Aspen Colliery Coke Ovens are a canal-side coking plant from the 1800s.
 Together with the canal basin these archaeological remains form Hyndburn's only Scheduled Ancient Monument.
 The colliery structures have largely been demolished and the remains include two capped shafts and two stone engine beds.
 These remains are not very discernible, and the only visible remains of this former industrial site are the beehive cooking ovens and a purpose built canal basin.

-The site is unsecured and open all year round.
+The site is permanently open and accessible

-Parking on the road near the Hare and Hounds public house.
+Parking on the the road near Hare and Hounds public house

 - Wheelchair access: No